White County, Georgia

-White County is a county located in the northeastern part of the U.S. state of Georgia.
+White County is a county in the Northeast region of the U.S. state of Georgia.
 As of the 2020 census, the population was 28,003.
 The county seat is Cleveland.
 The county was created on December 22, 1857, formerly a part of Habersham County and most likely was named for Newton County Representative David T. White, who helped a Habersham representative successfully attain passage of an act creating the new county.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 242 sqmi, of which 241 sqmi is land and 1.5 sqmi (0.6%) is water.

 The county is mostly located in the foothills of the Blue Ridge Mountains.
 Northern parts of the county have the highest elevations, being in the mountains themselves.
 The highest point in White County is 4430 ft Tray Mountain, shared with Towns County to the north.
 Tray Mountain is the 6th-highest mountain in Georgia.
 Another very prominent White County peak is Yonah Mountain, also known as Mount Yonah.
 This 3143 ft peak, located between Helen and Cleveland, is rimmed by sheer cliffs and is the highest point on Georgia's Piedmont Plateau.

 All of White County is located in the Upper Chattahoochee River sub-basin of the ACF River Basin (Apalachicola-Chattahoochee-Flint River Basin).